xyproto/geminiclient/README.md

 ## Main features

-* Can submit a prompt and receive a response.
+* It is possible to submit a prompt and receive a response.
-* Can run both locally (calling the Gemini API) and in Google Cloud (for example as a Google Cloud Run instance).
+* The package can run both locally (calling the Gemini API) and in Google Cloud (for example as a Google Cloud Run instance).
 * Supports multi-modal prompts (prompts where you can add text, images or data to the prompt).
-* Supports tool / function calling where you can supply custom Go functions to the Gemini client, and Gemini can call the functions as needed.
+* Supports tool / function calling where you can supply custom Go functions to the Gemini client, and Gemini can call the functions as needed (but only for 1 tool/function, for now).

 ## Work in progress

 * This package is a work in progress!
-* One currently known issue is that when adding more than 1 tool/function, it appears to not work.
-See also the `multicall` branch.
+* The only currently known issue is that when adding more than 1 tool/function, it appears to not work, ref. the `multicall` branch.

 ## Example use